micropython/micropython/docs/reference/isr_rules.rst

 * Where an ISR returns multiple bytes use a pre-allocated ``bytearray``.
 If multiple integers are to be shared between an ISR and the main program consider an array (``array.array``).
-* Where data is shared between the main program and an ISR, consider disabling interrupts prior to accessing the data in the main program and re-enabling them immediately afterwards (see Critcal Sections).
+* Where data is shared between the main program and an ISR, consider disabling interrupts prior to accessing the data in the main program and re-enabling them immediately afterwards (see Critical Sections).
 * Allocate an emergency exception buffer (see below).